Stavanger: Oil industry

-In recent times, the city has come to be called the "oil capital," and Norway's national and largest oil company, Equinor, is based at Forus, in Stavanger.
+In recent times, the city has come to be called the "oil capital", and Norway's national and largest oil company, Equinor, is based at Forus, in Stavanger.
 Equinor (at the time known as Statoil) was founded as a limited company owned by the Government of Norway on 14 July 1972 by a unanimous act passed by the Norwegian parliament Stortinget, to enable Norwegian participation in the oil industry on the continental shelf, to build up Norwegian competency within the petroleum industry, and to establish the foundations of a domestic petroleum industry.
 Establishing Equinor's headquarters in Stavanger naturally led to Stavanger becoming the center of the oil industry.
 Petoro, a Norwegian state-owned company responsible for managing the commercial aspects of the state's direct financial interest in petroleum activities on the Norwegian continental shelf, also has its headquarters in the city.
 With the center of the national oil industry in Stavanger, several other international oil companies have also made their headquarters in Stavanger.

 NPD was created in 1972 by Ullandhaug and PSA was established on 1 January 2004 and co-located with the agency, as a regulatory body.

 Jåttåvågen, on Gandsfjorden, was from the 1970s to the 1990s a large industrial area, particularly for the construction of large concrete Condeep platforms and oil platforms for the offshore industry.
 Among others, the Condeep jacket for the three Gullfaks platforms and Troll A were cast here by Norwegian Contractors.

 Offshore Northern Seas is the second largest exhibition of its kind in the oil and gas industry.
 ONS takes place in Stavanger during the last week of August every other year.
 In 2008, there were 38,000 visitors, half of whom came from abroad.

 Transport

 Airport

-Stavanger Airport, Sola, is located in Sola, 14 minutes away from Stavanger city center.
+Stavanger Airport, is located in Sola, 14 minutes away from Stavanger city center.
 The airport opened in 1937.
 In 1940 Stavanger Airport, Forus, opened, but closed in 1989.
 In 2013 Sola airport had over 4 million passengers and was the largest airport in Rogaland county.
 It is also the 3rd largest airport in Norway and 7th in the Nordic countries.
 The busiest route is Oslo-Gardermoen, with over 1.5 million passengers; the second most popular is Bergen Airport, Flesland, with over 700,000 passengers; Oslo-Torp is the third most popular, followed by Trondheim Airport, Værnes and Kristiansand Airport, Kjevik domestically.
 Internationally, the busiest routes are Copenhagen, Amsterdam, and Aberdeen.
 Stavanger also has connections to domestic and European destinations, including London, Paris, Barcelona, Stockholm, Warsaw.
 Domestic destinations are all the way up from Tromsø down to Kristiansand.